TejaswiniOpsmx/isd-agent/README.md

 # stormdriver-agent installation instructions

 ## What you need
-1. A kubenetes cluster with minimum of 16GB RAM.
-32GB or more may be required depending on the number of accounts configured
+1. A kubenetes cluster with minimum of 4CPU/16GB RAM.
+Recommend 8CPU/32GB or more depending on the number of accounts and cluster sizes
-2. Internet accesss, specifically with access github.com and quay.io
+2. Direct Internet accesss, specifically with access to github.com and quay.io
 3. A laptop with git and kubeconfig that allows connecting to the kubernetes cluster where the agent is installed

 ## Installation steps